python/cpython/Doc/library/time.rst

    High-resolution per-process timer from the CPU.

-   .. availability:: FreeBSD, NetBSD 7 or later, OpenBSD
+   .. availability:: FreeBSD, NetBSD 7 or later, OpenBSD.

    .. versionadded:: 3.7